Keyshawn Johnson: College career

 In Johnson's first year at West Los Angeles College, he lasted just 8 games.
 Eventually he just stopped showing up for practice.
 "For years, I was the good kid, but I was curious and it eventually got the best of me," he later wrote.
 "I started hanging out with the wrong crowd and got myself into trouble."
 After sitting out the following year to get his affairs in order, Johnson returned to football in 1992, and performed well enough to earn himself a transfer to University of Southern California, where he played for coach John Robinson's USC Trojans football team in 1994 and 1995.
 In 1994, he finished with 66 catches for 1,362 yards and 9 touchdowns.
 In 1995, he finished with 102 catches for 1,434 yards and 7 touchdowns.

-As a Trojan, he was twice recognized as a consensus first-team All-America selection.
+As a Trojan, he was twice recognized as an All-American selection.
 After the 1994 college season, Johnson helped lead the Trojans to a win in the 1995 Cotton Bowl Classic, after which he was named the game's Most Valuable Player.
 The Trojans then played in the 1996 Rose Bowl, during which Johnson caught 12 passes for a Rose Bowl record 216 yards and one touchdown in the Trojans' 41–32 victory over the Northwestern Wildcats.
 He was named the Player of the Game.
 He was inducted into the Rose Bowl Hall of Fame on December 31, 2008.

 While in college, Johnson appeared on the TV show Coach, as a player eligible for draft in the upcoming season.
 He flatly refused to be recruited to the fictional "Orlando Breakers" team for coach Hayden Fox, stating he would go to Canada to play first.
 Johnson graduated from USC with a B.A. in social sciences and history in 1997.